sontungdt7/app.zerolend.xyz/CONTRIBUTING.md

 Next, reload the page.
 The new forked network should appear in the dropdown list for markets in the application.

 Finally, switch to the market pertaining to the fork in the dropdown list.
-Now you are able to interact with the Aave Protocol via the UI without spending any real funds!
+Now you are able to interact with the ZeroLend Protocol via the UI without spending any real funds!

 __NOTE:__ _Always double-check the selected network in your wallet provider to make sure transactions are executed only on the fork network_.